onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The first countries to utilize this architecture will be the biggest winners.

+> "At the atomic level there’s no atom in your body that you didn’t eat, drink, or breathe from the planet.
+So we usually think of ourselves as living beings that sit on the planet, but it’s just as reasonable to say—complementarity—that we are the planet that has self-organized its material into beings that think of themselves as separate." - [Neil Theise](https://www.organism.earth/library/document/inherent-compassion#:~:text=At%20the%20atomic,themselves%20as%20separate.)

+> "The nervous system, in organizing all the functions of the body, is dealing with thousands of variables at once, for the brain operates intelligently without having to stop to think." - [Alan Watts](https://www.organism.earth/library/topic/ontology#:~:text=The%20nervous%20system%2C%20in%20organizing%20all%20the%20functions%20of%20the%20body%2C%20is%20dealing%20with%20thousands%20of%20variables%20at%20once%2C%20for%20the%20brain%20operates%20intelligently%20without%20having%20to%20stop%20to%20think.)

 Morpheus quote: all im offering is the truth - nothing more All im offering is a competitive advantage for collectives - nothing more
 > "Remember, all I'm offering is the truth – nothing more." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/1158642-this-is-your-last-chance-after-this-there-is-no)